borisl16/borisl16/README.md

 - 👋 Hi, I’m Boris
 - 👀 I’m interested in Ecology and environment conservation
-- 🌱 I’m currently learning Ruby!
+- 🌱 I’m currently student at Makers Academy and learning Ruby & JavaSC.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...